SaxyPandaBear/discord-food-bot/README.md

 Food Waifu
 ===========

-Discord bot that posts a picture of food once an hour.
+Discord bot that posts a picture of food once a day.

 ### Features